MikeBusuttil/kaggle/README.md

 #### MVP

-- handle all garage stuff
 - look at test data and see if there are any 1hot/ordinal options that don't exist in the training data
   - ie. Agriculture-zoned
   - investigate why there's no "Industrial, Agriculture, Residential Low Density Park" in the training data
 - see if test data has any poor kitchen quality (or any other missing values like "Industrial, Agriculture, Residential Low Density Park" zoning)
-- drop rows BEFORE splitting the data
 - try & compare different fitting plans
   - answer the questions below with the comparison
   - pose questions on forums if answers aren't sufficient
   - ie.
-    - make commerially zoned just another 1-hot option
+    - make commercially zoned just another 1-hot option
-    - don't make a separate model for those with or without LotFrontage (try impute +)
 - try & compare a few different fitting techniques
 - pick the best & submit

 #### attempt #2

+- make separate model for houses without LotFrontage, without garage, without basement
 - handle that 1 house that has Sewage for Utilities
 - handle that 1 house that doesn't have electrical
 - handle sale type & condition
+- drop rows BEFORE splitting the data
 - pull in how hot the market was at the time of sale (ie. inventory at the time, # bidders, etc.)
 - automate the comparison of fitting techniques, fitting plans, and data set splitting